 - Inverted in Necrophim - everybody thinks Uriel is trying to usurp the throne of Hell, but he just wants to loyally serve Lucifer.

-- In the Dune books, Feyd-Rautha Harkonen serves as the Bastard Understudy to Baron Harkonen.
+- In Dune, Feyd-Rautha Harkonnen serves as the Bastard Understudy to Baron Harkonnen.
 Feyd-Rautha actually launches at least one assassination-attempt against his uncle, but fails primarily due to bad luck.
-Notable in that he never really gets around to usurping the throne - the Baron dies by the Gom Jabbar before he gets the chance.
+He never really gets around to usurping the throne - the Baron dies by the Gom Jabbar before he gets the chance.
 And Feyd dies in a duel against Paul soon after anyway.
 Feyd is punished by the Baron as a result of the attempt on his life.
 Not for trying to kill him, but for FAILING.